CodewithMiguelll/irressentials/README.md

 # Irressentials E-Commerce Website
 Welcome to Irressentials, an e-commerce website developed using ReactJS and styled with TailwindCSS.
-Irressentials offers a wide range of products for your specific needs, from Top-tier wine collections, to exquisite deodorants.
+Irressentials offers a wide range of products for your specific needs, from Top-tier wine collections, to exquisite perfumes.

 ## Technologies Used
 - ReactJS
 - TailwindCSS
+- AOS (animate On Scroll)

 ## Features
 - Browse products by category